 The southern end of the forest extends to the edge of Lough Neagh.
 Over the past 150 years the water level has been adjusted to improve drainage and provide more agricultural land.

 The very steep bank at the edge of the forest marks the old shoreline of the Lough.
 Below the bank the exposed land has been naturally colonised by vegetation which is now gradually changing from an alder wood to ash as the land further dries out.
 Nearer the water's edge, younger woodland dominated by willow and alder illustrates the colonisation of land exposed only 30 ago.
 The National Nature Reserve was designated to protect this semi-naturally changing woodland.
 Stay on the path leading through the reserve to the shore.

 Wildfowl Refuge Area

 Lough Neagh is an internationally important location for breeding and wintering wildfowl.
-A major refuge area has been established in the north east corner of the lough to protect these birds.
+A major refuge area has been set up in the north east corner of the lough to protect these birds.
 Farrs Bay and the lagoons bordered by the forest form a vital part of this refuge.

 A large hide has been built which overlooks this area.
 From this secluded location tremendous numbers of diving duck, including tufted, golden eye and scaup, can be seen in winter.
 In the shallows, mallard, teal and gadwall dabble for food.
 In summer the lagoons hold a variety of breeding wildfowl.